Date of Last Revision: 24 October 2017

 - Obtained a copy (by PDF scan) of a bank deposit slip or other evidence, satisfactory to the Spark Foundation, showing bank account details that match the name of the Non-Profit Organisation, and the person representing the Non-Profit Organisation must present the information required for an Individual.

 If the User is an Individual,

-(a) Received evidence (by a certified PDF scan) of a drivers license, passport that matches the identity of the payee nominated by the Fundraising Member;
+- certified PDF scan of a drivers license, passport that matches the identity of the payee nominated by the Fundraising Member;

-(b) Received (by a certified PDF scan) a bank statement or credit card statement issued by a registered bank within the last 12 months addressed to the individual and showing the name and address of the individual; and
+- certified PDF scan of a bank statement or credit card statement issued by a registered bank within the last 12 months addressed to the individual and showing the name and address of the individual; (or)

-(c) Obtained a copy (by a certified PDF scan) of a bank deposit slip or other evidence, satisfactory to the Spark Foundation, showing bank account details that match the name of the nominated payee.
+- For both (a) and (b) above a PDF scan or photo of a bank deposit slip or other evidence, satisfactory to the Spark Foundation, showing bank account details that match the name of the Verified Payee

 "Verified Payee" means a User who registers with Givealittle as a Fundraising Beneficiary who is the direct recipient of funds raised or as the nominated recipient on behalf of the Fundraising Beneficiary, and is Verified.